 Last step: let’s portion the dulce de leche mousses into cute glass jars or ramekins!
 Pipe (if you wish) or scoop the mousse into the jars and decorate with shaved dark chocolate, refrigerate for at least 2 hours.

-📋 Ways To Adapt The Mousse
+📋 Ways To Adapt The Recipe

 A simple mousse that can be adapted in so many different ways.
 Be creative!